pypeaday/book-tracker/README.md

 ### Loading Sample Data

-To populate the database with sample books:
+To populate the database with sample books for the admin user:

 1. First, make sure the application is running:
 ```bash